jmcanterafonseca/dataModels/UrbanMobility/AccessPoint/doc/spec.md

 + `type`: Entity Type
   + It shall be equal to `gtfs:AccessPoint`

-Attributes shall be the same as [gtfs:Stop](../../Stop/doc/spec.md), i.e.
+The following Attributes shall be as mandated by [gtfs:Stop](../../Stop/doc/spec.md):

 + `name`
 + `code`